chriskyfung/chriskyfung.github.io/_posts/2019-11-06-Useful-Google-Cloud-Platform-Commands-Cheat-Sheet.md

 There are so many situations that use the project ID as a parameter.
 This keeps your codes much tiny and secure by using the environment variable.

-For example, the project ID is often used as the namespace of bucket names of Google Cloud Storage:
+For example, the project ID is often used as the namespace of the bucket names in Google Cloud Storage:

 ```bash
 export BUCKET=${PROJECT_ID}